cncf/tag-security/assessments/projects/in-toto/README.md

     * Projects MUST monitor or periodically check their external dependencies (including convenience copies) to detect known vulnerabilities, and fix exploitable vulnerabilities or verify them as unexploitable.
-    * The projectMUST implement secure design principles, where applicable.
+    * The project MUST implement secure design principles, where applicable.
     * The project MUST provide an assurance case that justifies why its security requirements are met.
 The assurance case MUST